AilurusRP/PandaIM-Cli/README.md

-A PandaIM client for comment line.
+A PandaIM client for command line.